FreedSoul/workfolio/README.md

 - bug in chrome (my version 103.0.5060.134) with fr unit not being responsive using grid-templetate-columns(solved with % units)
 - to delete the spaces in **li** with css, use padding: 0; in the respective **ul**
 - remember delete "**;**" in inline style must be object an {key:"without semicolon"}
 - if images not load at build in nextjs check the name of the file is case sensitive [this link talk about it](https://stackoverflow.com/questions/70797559/next-image-not-loading-in-production/70916637)
+- the page have been laggy because of animation of rule [box-shadow], i read [this article](https://tobiasahlin.com/blog/how-to-animate-box-shadow/) that explain how expensive is the animation of box-shadow and an alternative to achieve the same result

 ## guides applied